Greatest Unsung Heroes in March Madness History

-Everyone remembers March Madness legends like Bill Russell, Carmelo Anthony and Joakim Noah, but behind those great players were guys in supporting roles who were almost as important.
+Everyone remembers March Madness legends like Bill Russell, Danny Manning and Carmelo Anthony, but behind those great players were players in supporting roles who were just as important to bringing home the national championship.

-They just didn't receive all the accolades of their celebrated teammates.
-These are the greatest unsung heroes in NCAA tournament history.
+These players — the sidekicks — just didn't receive the same accolades of their celebrated teammates.
+Here's a look at the greatest unsung heroes in NCAA tournament history.

 Dillard, a high school dropout, was a junior college transfer with a game that was about 20 years too soon.
 The dude loved to shoot the 3-pointer.

-In his first season with the Razorbacks, Dillard averaged 8.4 points in just 12 minutes per game — and shot almost six 3-pointers every game.
+In his first season with the Razorbacks, Dillard averaged 8.4 points in just 12 minutes per game and shot almost six three-pointers every game.
+That's some kind of wonderful.

 Why did Nowell never get the credit he deserved?
 A lot of that had to do with race.